chrisport/chrisport.github.io/_posts/2015-01-09-golang-log-microservices.markdown

 This graphic shows system wide calls.
 It is created over a certain time period and shows absolute numbers of total requests.
 Please note, one node is one service, not one running instance.
 We can make the following interpretations

 - Service A, C and H call other services through proxy.
-This is unnecessary and be corrected.
+This is unnecessary and should be corrected.
 - Service C calls itself, these calls should be refactored to method calls.
-- Service D is called by far most.
+- Service D is called most by far.
 This calls are very cheap and caused by a temporary solution.
 Therefore it can be ignored.
 - Service F is called directly, the system would be cleaner if we can redirect those calls through the proxy.

 **3. Outgoing requests per incoming requests**